Hodge polynomials of some moduli spaces of Coherent Systems: Introduction and statement of results

 Here the Euler characteristics that we consider, $\chi_{p,q}^c$ and $\chi_{p,q}$ respectively, are the sums of the dimensions of certain filtrations associated to the cohomology groups with compact support and to the usual cohomology groups for the Hodge--Deligne polynomials and the Hodge--Poincar\'e polynomials respectively.
 We also introduce equivariant Hodge--Poincar\'e polynomials and we study how to compute the Hodge--Poincar\'e polynomials of the strata in a general setup (see Theorem \ref{HodgeStratum}).
-We conclude the paper by giving explicit computations of the cases in which $n-k=2$.
+We conclude the paper by giving explicit computations of some cases in which $n-k=2$.
 These are the following.
-The Hodge--Deligne polynomial of the moduli space $G_L(n,d,k)$ for $(n-k,d)=(2,d)=1$ is (see Theorem \ref{H1}) and when $(n-k,d)=(2,d)\neq 1$ it is computed in Theorem \ref{H2}.
-From the latter theorem one can obtain the usual Poincar\'e polynomial of $G_L(n,d,k)$ when $(n,d,k)=1$ and $(n-k,d)=(2,d)\neq 1$ just by writing $u=v$.
+The Hodge--Deligne polynomial of the moduli space $G_L(n,d,k)$ for $n-k=2$ and $d$ odd is (see Theorem \ref{H1}) In Theorem \ref{H2} we compute the Hodge--Deligne polynomial of $G_L(3,d,1)$ when $d$ is even and $g\geq (3-d)/2$.
+From the latter theorem one can obtain the usual Poincar\'e polynomial of $G_L(3,d,1)$ just by writing $u=v=t$, this is given by (see Corollary \ref{ya}):